Your EMV chip debit card at work

 However, equipped with EMV chips, your card is hard at work keeping your cardholders ahead of the criminals.
 Let’s take a look at how your EMV chip debit card is improving payments.

-Perhaps the most significant way that EMV chip cards are improving transactions is by shielding your cardholders and the EMV-enabled merchants they frequent from cases of card-present fraud.
-Purchases made from an EMV-enabled terminal reduce fraud resulting from lost, stolen, and counterfeit cards.
+Perhaps the most significant way that EMV chip cards are improving transactions is by shielding your cardholders and the EMV enabled merchants they frequent from cases of card-present fraud.
+Purchases made from an EMV enabled credit and debit card terminal reduce fraud resulting from lost, stolen, and counterfeit cards.
 Also differing from the magnetic stripe cards, the chip imbedded in your card is able to create an encrypted code for each individual transaction, a code that is extremely difficult to emulate or breach.

 Your EMV debit chip card can also employ tokenization for any instance that a merchant may need to store cardholder data for post-authorization transactions, like adding the tip to a bill or for facilitating recurring billing.
 This security feature substitutes the specific card data with a non-sensitive code of random numbers, called a token.
 In the event that a breach does occur and a token be stolen, the tokenized information is impossible to reverse, thus rendering it unable to be used for counterfeit card duplication.
 Paired with encryption and tokenization solutions, EMV chip cards create the ultimate security protection.

-By reissuing your debit card with EMV chip technology, you have given your cardholders a smarter and safer means of completing transactions.
+By reissuing your debit card that is alignment with EMV specifications, you have given your cardholders a smarter and safer means of completing transactions.
 Empowered by these improvements, cardholders gain a greater confidence in using your card to make both in-store and online purchases – and the confidence to use it more often.
 Becoming the card that your cardholders know and trust, your EMV chip debit card is working against the rise of card fraud and rising to the top of your cardholders’ wallets.